 Relative educational attainment is often observed as a determinant of health inequality and is used along with health status measures to describe the social gradient in health.
 The Scottish Government's Equally Well: Report of the Ministerial Task Force on Health Inequalities - Volume 2 (2008) notes that education is often seen as one of several key entry points for reducing social and health inequalities.
 The report states that education provides literacy, numeracy, and analytical and communication skills which increase people's employability and ability to cope with a range of issues including health.
 Education also enhances mental and social wellbeing and social inclusion.

 This section of the web site deals with education principally as a determinant of health, rather than focussing on health education.
-However, information on levels of health knowledge, awareness and attitudes to health related behaviour are provided by two Scottish surveys: Health Education Population Survey (HEPS) (From 2008, the survey was replaced by the Knowledge, Attitudes and Motivations (KAM) module in the Scottish Government's Scottish Health Survey) and Health Behaviour in School-aged Children (HBSC) survey.
+However, information on levels of health knowledge, awareness and attitudes to health related behaviour are provided by two Scottish surveys: Health Education Population Survey (HEPS) (From 2008 to 2011, the survey was replaced by the Knowledge, Attitudes and Motivations (KAM) module in the Scottish Government's Scottish Health Survey.
+This module has now been discontinued) and Health Behaviour in School-aged Children (HBSC) survey.

 The Data page provides links to a range of statistics on school education and lifelong learning, while the Key data sources section provides links to web sites that hold education related data.